 Provides long-term stability.

-LLC lawyers who assists you during formation will have a greater familiarity of your company and its needs going forward, rather than a random lawyer you’re forced to hire when something goes wrong.
+LLC lawyers who assist you during formation will have a greater familiarity of your company and its needs going forward, rather than a random lawyer you’re forced to hire when something goes wrong.

 Who can form an LLC?